The Calhoun School History

 1991 — The Cum Laude Society, an international honor society, grants Calhoun a charter to become a member of this prestigious organization.

-While computers had already made their way into classrooms in the '70s, the rapidly changing technology put new imperatives on educational institutions in the early '90s.
-Under the leadership of Mariana Leighton, who succeeded Neen Hunt first as Acting Head in 1992 and then as Head of School in 1993, Calhoun made a special commitment to encourage students and faculty to become well versed in computer technology—through major investments in hardware, teacher education and expanded student courses in the Lower School grades.
+Under the leadership of Mariana Leighton, who succeeded Neen Hunt first as Acting Head in 1992 and then as Head of School in 1993, Calhoun made a special commitment to encourage students and faculty to become well versed in computer technology.

-Other traditions have continued at Calhoun.
 The parent-led Spring Fair, renamed the Spring Carnival, celebrated its 34th year in May, 1997, with a turn-of-the-century theme to celebrate the school's centennial.
-Upper School students continue to enjoy their annual ski trip, and the entire student body looks forward to the annual Harvest Festival and Field Day (still going strong since the '60s).
-Student newspapers and literary magazines continue to be popular extracurricular activities, and are the spawning ground for many of our published and yet-to-be-published student authors.
+Upper School students continued to enjoy their annual ski trip, and the entire student body looked forward to the annual Harvest Festival and Field Day (still going strong since the '60s).

 Calhoun's forensics team consistently won high honors both at regional and national levels—unusual for a school of its size.
 The Lower School became a model for other progressive educational programs, internationally as well as locally.
 And in the 1995–96 school year, the renewed emphasis on sports paid off with two winning Varsity teams, in boys' soccer and girls' volleyball.

 1993 — Mariana S. Leighton appointed Head of School.